jdcloudcom/en/documentation/Developer-Tools/CodePipeline/Getting-Started/Quick-Creation.md

 # Quick Creation
-The user can quickly create Code-Construction-Deployment according to the template by Quick Creation function.
+The user can create a CodePipeline containing Source Code-Construction-Deployment phases according to the template by Quick Creation function.

 Operation Steps